 The Indian identity

 If there is a theme to A Suitable Boy, it is the question of what it means to be Indian.
-Lata and her siblings are educated in convent schools and speak to one another in English, and read P.G.
+Lata and her siblings are educated in convent schools and speak to one another in English and read P.G.
 Wodehouse when they have a bad day.
 Lata’s older brother Arun works with the British firm of Bentsen & Pryce and does everything to be English in his way of life – cocktail parties with his wife Meenakshi, crosswords, and no efforts spared to impress his English bosses.
-Other characters, like Oxford educated poet Amit Chatterji, are more comfortable with writing and speaking English than their mother tongues, and more at home with Wordsworth and formal dinners, than with getting their hands dirty in a leather factory.
-These upper caste, upper class characters might be traditional enough to observe Hindu festivals and search only for a suitable boy in their own caste, but are perhaps more English in their thoughts and in their education than the vast majority of Indians.
+Other characters, like Oxford-educated poet Amit Chatterji, are more comfortable with writing and speaking English than their mother tongues, and more at home with Wordsworth and formal dinners, than with getting their hands dirty in a leather factory.
+The upper-caste, upper-class characters might be traditional enough to observe Hindu festivals and search only for a suitable boy in their own caste but are perhaps more English in their thoughts and in their education than the vast majority of Indians.

 Seth weaves this question of what it means to be Indian into the social and political setting of his book as well.
 Mahesh Kapoor’s pet project, the Zamindari Abolition Bill, is part of a series of land reforms that new governments brought about in the 1950s, while the Nawab of Baitar’s writ petition is only one of many challenges to these laws in the early years of constitutional litigation.

 The judges of the High Courts, Lata’s brother’s father-in-law Justice Chatterji among them, must now grapple with the new constitution and its writ petitions before Public Interest Litigation was commonplace.
 This is an India that is still coming to terms with elections, with being in control of its political destiny, with the meaning of secularism and – tragically – communal riots over sites of religious worship.